By MIKE HERNDON

 - Carolina Panthers – Kenyon Sadiq, TE, Oregon

-- Dallas Cowboys – Keldric Faulk, edge, Auburn
+- Cleveland Browns (from Dallas) – Keldric Faulk, edge, Auburn

 - Pittsburgh Steelers – Spencer Fano, OL, Utah